reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 is available** without which they cannot work.
 For instance, we want to configure our Logback logger only if a `logback.xml` file has been found on the classpath.

-There are more uses cases, as we'll see in the discussions below.
+We'll see some more use cases in the discussion below.

 ## Declaring Conditional Beans